 Looking for some more fall recipes?
 Check out my Fall Recipe Index.

-- Canned pumpkin—not the pumpkin pie filling, but the real deal, 100% pumpkin puree
+• Real pumpkin puree — not the pumpkin pie filling, but the real deal, 100% pumpkin puree

 Please know that you can also add in 1/8 to ¼ teaspoon of ground nutmeg if that’s your jam.
 You’ll notice that I leave nutmeg out of all my pumpkin-flavored dishes because I really dislike the spice.

-Place on the stovetop, and bring to a boil over medium-high heat.
-Cook until the sugar dissolves, stirring or swirling the liquid so sugar crystals don’t form on the sides of the saucepan.
+Simmer until the sugar dissolves, stirring or swirling the liquid occasionally so sugar crystals don’t form on the sides.

 Let the ingredients steep for 30 minutes to an hour, then remove the cinnamon stick.